nikouu/mGBA-http/docs/Roadmap.md

 - Explore new AOT options
   - Including swapping out Swashbuckle
 - ✅ Return to looking at loadfile and how that needs brackets at the moment to be parsed correctly

+## Version 1.0.0

+- Completely re-look at the API to be properly consistent and be ready for future changes in mGBA
   - Re-explore `TextBuffer`
   - Re-explore how arrays are sent and recieved
     - `core.loadStateBuffer`
     - `core.savestatebuffer`
     - `core.readRange`
     - `memoryDomain.readRange`
     - `coreAdapter.memory`
     - `memoryDomain.readRange`
     - `mgba-http.button.addMany`
     - `mgba-http.button.clearMany`
     - `mgba-http.button.getAll`
 - Consistent casing for Lua endpoint keys

-## Version 1.0.0

 - Cleanup